COVID-19 Tests the Resilience and Flexibility of Jabil’s Global Supply Chain

 - Technology (for visibility, risk management, business continuity, etc.)

-COVID-19 has disrupted global supply chains.
+COVID-19's supply chain impact has been unprecedented.
 It further twisted already-tangled global supply chains.
 It obstructed the world’s ability to conduct business with China, a pivotal player in global trade and primary producer of many high-value products and components.
 But the worst disruption a company could face would be broken collaboration.
 In a crisis, proven partnerships are essential for success.
-We’re thankful to be able to support companies in navigating these difficult times.
+We’re thankful to be able to support companies in navigating these difficult times and depending on our supply chain resilience.

 Subscribe to the Jabil Blog